Before #BlackLivesMatter: The Roots of Black Digital Activism

 For me, “Black software” conjures the myriad ways that we mobilize computing technology.
 Black software refers to the programs we desire and design computers to run.
 It refers to who designs the program, for what purposes, and what or who becomes its object or data.
 It refers to how, and how well, the computer performs the tasks for which it was programmed.

-Black software is also a story about how computing technology was built and developed to keep Black America docile and in its place.
+Black Software is also a story about how computing technology was built and developed to keep Black America docile and in its place.

 In my new book, Black Software: The Internet and Racial Justice, from the AfroNet to Black Lives Matter, I tell two Black software stories.
 The first unfolds throughout Book One.
 This is where the Vanguard begins to emerge.
 They are hobbyists.
 Entrepreneurs.
 Digital organizers, evangelists, activists, and knowledge brokers.
 The Vanguard positioned Black folks, Black content, and Black culture to occupy the leading edge of the internet’s popular social development.
 Their collective stories begin in the mid-1970s and 1980s and take shape during the advent of personal computing, and the early days of personal computer networking.
 Their story extends through the world wide web’s birth, and the dotcom boom’s first bust.
 Their story demonstrates how Black people have taken technology not originally designed with our concerns in mind.
 It is about Black people using that technology to further our own personal, communal, and political interests.

-But Black software is also a story about how computing technology was built and developed to keep Black America docile and in its place—disproportionately disadvantaged, locked up, and marked for death.
+But Black Software is also a story about how computing technology was built and developed to keep Black America docile and in its place—disproportionately disadvantaged, locked up, and marked for death.
 This is the story that I unravel in Book Two.
 It speaks to the nefarious ways those in power use computing technology to destroy Black agency by nullifying Black people’s hopes and dreams, aspirations, human potential, and political interests and limiting the heights we are meant to achieve.
 This story’s shock-waves reverberate and still define our present day.

 Book Two begins in 1960, when students at MIT and other Boston-area colleges briefly aided their Black counterparts in the South, who had launched the sit-in movement.
 This Black software tale tells a story about American presidents, computing industry corporate titans, and the world’s leading science and technology institutions.
 It is a story about the civil rights revolutionaries who forced White America to its knees, and the computer geeks who ushered in the computer revolution to lift White America back to its feet.
 It is a story about shadowy figures like those I call the Committeemen.